Youssef-S-Negm/ditsk/README.md

 ## API endpoints

+Note: This is branch has the primary bean.
+It is covering field injection using `@Qualifier` and `@Autowired` primary bean injection.
+Please refer to [no-primary-beans](https://github.com/Youssef-S-Negm/ditsk/tree/no-primary-beans) for trying field injection using `@Qualifier` and variable name matching.

 | URL                               | Method | Response                                                                                                  | Notes
 |-----------------------------------|--------|-----------------------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------|
 | `http://localhost:8080/primary`   | `GET`  | `[{"id":1,"name":"Introduction to Java Programming"},{"id":2,"name":"Introduction to Spring framework"}]` | This will return the recommended courses provided by the primary bean found in `com.youssef.ditask.config.ApplicationConfiguration`     |